frederiksemmel/linicrypt_typst/main.typ

   Because $(Fixing_0)^0$ is a subspace, the sum $sum_(i=1)^n vv_i - vv_(i-1) = vv - xx$ is contained in $(Fixing_0)^0$.
   This means that condition 2. is fulfilled.

-  Condition 3. is almost always fulfilled except if all the calls to the oracle return 0 by chance.
+  Condition 3. is almost always fulfilled.

-  TODO this is the same hand wavy argument as before, need to fix it.
+  If to the contrary $vv = 0$ we would have
+  $xx in (Fixing_0)^0$ and each of the $n$ oracle calls being 0.
+  The probability of both is bounded from above by $1/(|FF|^(n + k))$ if $k$ is the dimension of $Fixing_0$.
+  The space $Fixing_0$ could have been expanded to be of dimension $d - n$ without affecting the previous argument, we get the bound $1/(|FF|^d)$.

+  TODO try to do the previous statement formally without taking too much space.
+  It's not neccessary to get the power $d$.

+  Note that $Att$ is a Linicryp program because it is a concatenation of Linicrypt programs.
+  Indeed, we could write the attack as a Linicryp program with algebraic represtation $(CC BB, BB)$ for some $BB$.
 ]

-TODO Connect this corollary to collision structure.

-#remark[
-  - This proof works for sets of constraints which are mixed from different oracle models.
-  - The program $Att$ can be expressed as a Linicrypt program.
-TODO expand a bit
-  - What we will later prove is that the reverse of the corollary is also true.
+What we will later prove is that the reverse of the corollary is also true.
-  This means that any adversary for the $SolGame$ is actually nothing else than a Linicrypt program.
+It implies that any good adversary for the $SolGame$ is in its essence a Linicrypt program.
-]
+Because we will relate a specific instance of $SolGame$ to collision resistance, if a Linicrypt program is not CR, then there is a Linicryp program computing collisions.
+This is an unexpected property of Linicrypt.

-Remark for Zahra and Bruce: I find all of this until here quite complicated for what it is supposed to say.
+// Remark for Zahra and Bruce: I find all of this until here quite complicated for what it is supposed to say.
-I am trying to formalize the idea that if $CC$ is solvable, then we can find solutions via a step by step solving of the constraints.
+// I am trying to formalize the idea that if $CC$ is solvable,
+// then we can find solutions via a step by step solving of the constraints.
-And this step by step solving is basically a Linicrypt program.
+// And this step by step solving is basically a Linicrypt program.
-Well... maybe further iteration makes it simpler.
+// Well... maybe further iteration makes it simpler.

 == Mapping constraints between spaces
-The previous constructs allow us to make statements about programs that use multiple oracle models simultaneously.
-But the main benefit of this description is that mappings between constraints are possible and offer further proof methods.
+The main benefit of or perspective on Linicrypt is that it is natural to define mappings between constraints This offers further proof methods.
-This means that we can relate the executions of different Linicrypt programs, if one can establish a linear map between their algebraic representations.
+Given a set of constraints on $Vp$ and a linear map from some $W -> Vp$, we can pull back the constraints to $W$ and relate solutions on $W$ to solutions on $Vp$ via the same map.
+In other words linear maps establish a mapping between executions of different Linicrypt programs and a mapping of the program itself.

-We will use the dual map of a linear map a lot.
+We will use the dual map (also called pullack) of a linear map.
 Assume we have a linear map $f: W -> Vp$.
 This induces a natural map on the dual spaces going in the other direction called $f^*: Vd -> W^*$.